Custom Captions

 Supported fonts

 For subtitles, you can choose a font from a pre-defined list in the subtitle settings menu.
-We support the following fonts:
+The Video Center player supports the following fonts:

 monoSans: { name: 'Mono Sans', rule: "'Andale Mono', 'Lucida Console', monospace" }, monoSerif: { name: 'Mono Serif', rule: "'Courier New', monospace" }, propSans: { name: 'Sans', rule: 'sans-serif' }, propSerif: { name: 'Serif', rule: 'serif' }, comic: { name: 'Comic', rule: "'Comic Sans MS', Impact, fantasy" }, fancy: { name: 'Fancy', rule: "'Monotype Corsiva', cursive" }, smallCaps: { name: 'Small Caps', rule: "'Andale Mono', 'Lucida Console', monospace, sans-serif" }